 Appropriate licenses must be carried while hunting, fishing, trapping or transporting fish, game or furbearers.
 The licenses must be exhibited on demand of a State Game Warden or other enforcement officer, or the owner of the land on which such person is hunting, fishing or trapping.
 See 10 V.S.A.
-Section 4266.
-An electronic or digital copy of the license is acceptable, except for minor children who must still carry a paper license signed by their parent.
+Sect.
+4266.
+An electronic or digital copy of the license is acceptable.
+Tags are required to be carried while big game hunting.
+Minor children must still carry a paper license signed by their parent.

 10 V.S.A.
 Sect.
 4502—the “Uniform Point System”—provides that hunting, fishing and trapping licenses will be revoked based on the number of points received when a person is convicted of violating a fish or wildlife law.

 - For 10 to 14 points accumulated in 5 years: 1 year suspension

 - For 15 to 19 points accumulated in 5 years: 2 year suspension

 - For 20 points or more accumulated in 5 years: 3 year suspension